wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

       <td>This is the main heading of the sign-up box, providing a brief introduction to the registration page within your organization.</td>
    </tr>
 </table>

+!!! note
+    You can only customize the provided fields.
+Adding custom fields to the branding preference texts is not supported.